Erin Boag: Personal life

 After they were introduced by Camilla Dallerup, Boag became engaged to business consultant Peter O'Dowd on Christmas Eve 2007.
 The couple were married on 17 June 2009, in Italy.
-On 24 April 2014, Erin gave birth by emergency caesarean section to a baby boy, named Ewan Robert Geoffrey O'Dowd.
+On 24 April 2014, Boag gave birth by emergency caesarean section to a baby boy, named Ewan Robert Geoffrey O'Dowd.
 He was born on his father's 50th birthday; Boag's professional dancing partner Anton du Beke is the child's godfather.

-Dance tours and other professional engagements

-In August 2017, Erin and du Beke announced a three-month 2018 UK Tour From Broadway to Hollywood.

-In September 2018, Erin announced she would be appearing with du Beke at Donahey's Dancing with The Stars Weekends.
-The tour was to comprise three weekend breaks in England and Wales in 2019, and to feature the stars of Strictly Come Dancing teaching and performing.